-Title: Coordinating work control in the workplace Unit Number: H/650/0883 Learning outcome The learner will be a Assessment criteria The learner can: Collate and reinformation upreparation o operational pl sed in the f project or 1.1 Locate and collate relevant information from at least four of the following information sources to contribute to the project plan: surveys and reports design contractual documents statutory consents contractor's pre-planning information health, safety and environmental plans risk assessments and method statements programmes and schedules resources and materials sub-contractor arrangements and attendance.
-1.2 Record and review the findings and use them to contribute to the project plan.
-1.3 Describe how to locate, collate and review relevant information from, including but not limited to: surveys and reports design contractual documents statutory consents contractor's pre-planning information 2 Clarify inform unclear. ation which is 2.1 Explain possible methods that can establish whether information is sufficiently clear to coordinate work control.
+Title: Coordinating work control in the workplace Unit Number: H/650/0883

+Unit Number: H/650/0883 Learning outcomes The learner will be able to: Assessment criteria The learner can: Collate and review relevant information used in the preparation of project or operational plans. sed in the f project or Locate and collate relevant information from at least four of the following information sources to contribute to the project plan: - surveys and reports - design - contractual documents - statutory consents - contractor's pre-planning information - health, safety and environmental plans - risk assessments and method statements - programmes and schedules - resources and materials - sub-contractor arrangements and attendance.
+Record and review the findings and use them to contribute to the project plan.
+Describe how to locate, collate and review relevant information from, including but not limited to: - surveys and reports - design - contractual documents - statutory consents contractor's pre-planning information health, safety and environmental plans risk assessments and method statements programmes and schedules resources and materials sub-contractor arrangements and attendance.
+2 Clarify informa unclear. ation which is 2.1 Explain possible methods that can establish whether information is sufficiently clear to coordinate work control.
 2.2 Explain why it is important to clarify information.

-Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 programmes, methods and attendance that will 3.1 Communicate and record the agreed programme, methods and attendance that will coordinate construction operations. coordinate construction operations.
+Learning outcomes Asses sment criteria The The learner will be able to: The learner can: 3 Communicate and agree programmes, methods and attendance that will coordinate construction operations.
+3.1 Communicate and record the agreed programme, methods and attendance that will coordinate construction operations.
 3.2 Explain ways to communicate and record the agreed programme, methods and attendance details with people who will be doing the work.
 3.3 Describe how to coordinate construction operations using programmes and plans that include methods and attendance.
-4 4 Plan and obtain sufficient resources and attendance of the appropriate type which meets project requirements and timescales.
-4.1 Develop and implement plans detailing the requirements and timescales used to obtain at least six of the following resources which will meet the project requirements and timescales: people plant, equipment or machinery materials and components sub-contractors trade and technical literature work area and facilities environmental considerations health and safety control equipment utility providers.
-4.2 Explain how to ensure project requirements and timescales are met by developing and implementing plans to obtain sufficient and suitable types of resource and attendance, including but not limited to: people plant, equipment or machinery materials and components sub-contractors trade and technical literature work area and facilities environmental considerations health and safety control equipment utility providers.
+4 Plan and obtain sufficient resources and attendance of the appropriate type which meets project requirements and timescales.
+4.1 Develop and implement plans detailing the requirements and timescales used to obtain at least six of the following resources which will meet the project requirements and timescales: - people - plant, equipment or machinery - materials and components - sub-contractors - trade and technical literature - work area and facilities - environmental considerations - health and safety control equipment - utility providers.
+4.2 Explain how to ensure project requirements and timescales are met by developing and implementing plans to obtain sufficient and suitable types of resource and attendance, including but not limited to: - people - plant, equipment or machinery - materials and components - sub-contractors - trade and technical literature - work area and facilities - environmental considerations - health and safety control equipment - utility providers.
 4.3 Describe the outcomes on projects or operations if sufficient resources are not obtained on time or are unsuitable.

-arning outcomes e learner will be able to: Assessment criteria The learner can: 5 Organise work activities and implement work measures that take into account appropriate factors and influences.
-5.1 Organise work activities, record and implement measures that take into account at least four of following factors: occupiers near neighbours public access site conditions environmental considerations vehicular access and egress security and trespass public utilities archaeology heritage issues.
-5.2 Describe how to organise work activities and i measures taking into account the following factors occupiers near neighbours public access site conditions environmental considerations vehicular access and egress security and trespass public utilities archaeology heritage issues.
+Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Organise work activities and implement work measures that take into account appropriate factors and influences.
+Organise work activities, record and implement measures that take into account at least four of the following factors: - occupiers - near neighbours - public access - site conditions - environmental considerations - vehicular access and egress - security and trespass - public utilities - archaeology - heritage issues.
+Describe how to organise work activities and implement measures taking into account the following factors: - occupiers - near neighbours - public access - site conditions - environmental considerations - vehicular access and egress - security and trespass - public utilities - archaeology - heritage issues.